decline27/melcloud-optimizer/README.txt

 - Homey Pro device (2019 or later)
 - Mitsubishi Electric heat pump connected through MELCloud
 - MELCloud account (same login as the official MELCloud app)
-- Either a Tibber account with API access OR an ENTSO-E API token
+- Either a Tibber account with API access OR use the free ENTSO-E price data

 The app works with most Mitsubishi Electric heat pumps that support MELCloud connectivity, including air-to-water and ground source models.